Lipschitz regularity for Poisson equations involving measures supported on $C^{1,\operatorname{Dini}}$ interfaces: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we introduce the necessary notation and definitions that we will use throughout this paper, as well as some preliminary results.
 Section~\ref{sec:counterexamples} provides counterexamples to Lipschitz regularity when $\Gamma$ is only a $C^1$ interface or $g$ is merely continuous.
 In Section~\ref{sec:key}, we prove the key error estimate using Green's function for the Laplacian.
 Finally, we give the proof of our main results in Section~\ref{sec:proofs}.
+The appendices contain a useful abstract result regarding the $C^1$ regularity up to the boundary (see Appendix~\ref{sec:c1}), and a counterexample illustrating the difference between pointwise and uniform Dini spaces (see Appendix~\ref{sec:pointwise}).